Want the perfect workout program?Take Quiz

 Yes, many people take Ashwagandha at night to relax, help promote better sleep and reduce stress.
 Taking Ashwagandha at night might be preferable for people who experience stomach discomfort.

 You also might want to try taking Ashwagandha at night with a delicious beverage called Moon Milk.
-We will provide you with a simple recipe later in this article, so make sure you read to the end.
+I will provide you with a simple recipe later in this article, so make sure you read to the end.
 Simply put, you should take Ashwagandha at night especially if you are using the herb to help improve your sleep.

 Ashwagandha has many proclaimed benefits dating back thousands of years in Ayurveda medicine system from India.
 Just a few of the benefits that this herbal supplement offer are reducing stress and anxiety, increasing muscle size, improving brain function.
 There has to be much more scientific study to definitively say all the exact benefits of taking Ashwagandha but so far so good!